 If you’re the type to rely on their smartphone for everything, then you probably want to use it for your job search, too – if you aren’t already, that is.
 I won’t say this article is a one-stop shop, but it will definitely help you turn your smartphone into a powerful tool for your mobile job hunt.

-Here are eight great tools you may want to check out:
+Here are eight great tools useful for the job market you may want to check out:

 1. The Microsoft Office Mobile App

 That’s right: Microsoft Office is now available on your smartphone.
 If your resumes and cover letters are Word documents, then you can now access and edit them right through your phone.

 If you don’t want to do any document editing on your smartphone, you should at least keep the Outlook mobile app.
 That way, you can have all of your email accounts in one place.

 You’ve probably thought of this already, but it bears repeating – especially for those who are new to the mobile job hunt.
 Your smartphone has at least one browser installed, and it’s probably just as powerful as your laptop’s browser.
 Use it to search for jobs, research employers, look at job boards – your phone’s browser can do it all.

 You may need a couple of video apps for those companies that favor video interviews.
 Skype is the app of choice for most employers, but Google Hangouts is a close second.
 That being said, it won’t be long before many employers switch over to Blab.

 Having a few job search apps on your phone can certainly be helpful.
 I am not going to recommend a specific one here, but I do have a few guidelines to help you choose the best one for your needs:

 – Use an app that isn’t likely to hijack your phone’s OS.
 If you have a phone with 16GB of RAM or less, some apps may make your phone stall out.
 Even if you have more RAM, some job search apps can still slow down your phone.
 Choose wisely.